This manifesto is only about benevolence in

 Constructive criticism (factual and future-oriented) is useful in one-on-one meetings to improve technical and behavioral skills (working relationships).
 In a hierarchical context (career, reputation) and in public (meetings), people want to be listened to, not criticized.
 At the end of the meeting, the decision-maker explains why he is retaining an idea, not why he is rejecting other ideas.

-Criticizing or objecting is acceptable in a non-hierarchical context: political, scientific, sports, associative, educational, family or friendship contexts; teams in self-management mode; one-on-one meeting with a guarantee of confidentiality.
-In a hierarchical context, criticizing in a meeting is a major obstacle to collective intelligence and decision-making excellence.
+Criticizing or objecting is acceptable in a non-hierarchical context: political, scientific, sports, associative, educational, family or friendship contexts; a confidential one-on-one meeting with only the manager and the employee; possibly in teams in self-management mode.
+However, in a hierarchical context, criticizing in a meeting is a major obstacle to collective intelligence and decision-making excellence.

-Criticism in a non-hierarchical context is acceptable, but it is still problematic when it is public.
+Criticism in a non-hierarchical context is acceptable, but when it is public, it is still problematic.
 When a professor criticizes a student publicly in front of the class, what are the consequences?
 Does the fact that the criticism is based on facts reduce the student’s level of humiliation?
-When self-esteem goes down, egocentricity goes up.
 Developing a critical mind is very important, but it means questioning, doubting, arguing, exploring, verifying – not humiliating.

 Bad practices in Strategic or Operational Codev: “Thank you for your ideas, but I already knew all that.
 You have taught me nothing or nothing much”; “Thank you, but I have already tried that idea and it does not work”; “Thank you, I have not tried that idea, but I doubt it will work.”

-You have no problem with hurting and humiliating people in meetings.
-It is necessary to be efficient.
-It has always worked that way.
-Unfortunately, in a hierarchical context, the more you criticize, the more you object, the more people will be afraid, the more distrustful they will become (reputation, career) and the less ideas they will express.
+Hurting and humiliating people in meetings can be considered as a necessary evil if we want to be efficient.
+Of course, we must admit that it has always worked that way and that it is a norm in many organizations.
+Public criticism is therefore “normal”.
+Unfortunately, in a hierarchical context, the more we criticize, the more we object, the more people will be afraid, the more distrustful they will become (reputation, career) and the less ideas they will express.
 Fewer ideas means fewer solutions.
-You increase decision-making risks.
-You also foster cognitive biases, especially the Group Think bias.
+We increase decision-making risks.
+We also foster cognitive biases, especially the Group Think bias.
 Each member of the group tries to conform his opinion to what he believes to be the consensus of the group.
 This phenomenon of pseudo-consensus leads to a kind of one-track thinking.
 Thus, benevolence in meetings contributes to decision-making excellence by limiting irrational decisions.

 The objective of benevolence in meetings is to move from the logic of destroying other people’s ideas through objections/criticism to the logic of hybridization and co-construction on each other’s ideas.
 Where should we focus our energy?
 We can go directly from the objection to the counterproposal.
-And if we identify risks, we immediately propose a less risky solution.
+You have nothing to propose?
+Then ask questions!
+You have identified risks?
+Propose a less risky solution.
 Thus, benevolence in a hierarchical context can be summarized as follows:

 “I object, I criticize” becomes “I propose”